 Oh, that's nice.

-God only knows what's gonna happen.
+God only knows what's going to happen.

-Well, first of all, why this guy, I'll use your first of all, why this health commissioner in New York still has a job is beyond me.
+Oh, Cuomo did announce, well, first of all, why this guy, I'll use your first of all, why this health commissioner in New York still has a job is beyond me.

-There's a he's first of all, he was an idiot the whole time.
+First of all, he was an idiot the whole time.

-During all the entire virus, listen, New York was dead without Donald Trump.
+Listen, New York was dead without Donald Trump.

 I don't care what anybody says.

-He built the hospitals, manned the hospitals, got all the medical equipment, because they didn't have, you know, shif, if you will, available because they didn't listen to their own health directors over the years.
+He built the hospitals, manned the hospitals, got all the medical equipment because they didn't have, you know, shif, if you will, available because they didn't listen to their own health directors over the years.

 All right.